Ageing related states of complex network formation in areca nuts: METHODS

-\section{Methods}
+\section{METHODS}

-We show the workflow of the study in Figure \ref{figure:5}.
-We have used same protocol for this study.
-Image was taken from OnePlus 6T smartphone camera (16 megapixels, f/1.7, 25 mm (wide), 1/2.6", 1.22 µm, PDAF, OIS) manufactured by OnePlus Technology (Shenzhen) Co Ltd (Shenzhen, China).
+This study followed the same protocol as in the Figure \ref{figure:5}.
+OnePlus Technology (Shenzhen) Co Ltd's OnePlus 6T smartphone camera (16 megapixels, f/1.7, 25 mm (wide), 1/2.6", 1.22 m, PDAF, OIS) was used to create this image (Shenzhen, China).